Isaac Bonton leads Washington State past Washington 77-62 - WHIZ News

+There was no crowd for Williams to talk to on Sunday night.
+But the result was the same: another Washington State victory over its rival.

+“I feel like we’re unbeatable against the (Huskies),” Williams said.
+“We got the secret formula.”

-SEATTLE (AP) — Isaac Bonton scored 18 of his 25 points in the second half, Noah Williams added 21 points, and Washington State snapped its six-game losing streak with a 77-62 win over rival Washington on Sunday night.
+Isaac Bonton scored 18 of his 25 points in the second half, Williams added 21 points, and Washington State snapped its six-game losing streak with a 77-62 win over rival Washington on Sunday night.

 A miserable January ended on the upswing for the Cougars (10-7, 3-7 Pac-12) on the final night, thanks to a big contribution from Efe Abogidi on the interior in the first half and some key outside shooting in the final 20 minutes to pull away from the Huskies.